 The price tag for a Disney vacation can be staggering, especially since travel costs haven’t been so kind to our wallets recently.
 Thankfully, with these money-saving tips, it is possible for your family travel itinerary to include the Magic Kingdom.
 Plan ahead to save money on lodging, dining, transportation and Walt Disney World park tickets.
-Try these cost-cutting techniques and gather your loved ones in the most magical place on earth for an epic experience.
+Try these cost-cutting techniques and gather your loved ones in the most magical place on earth.

 Family Travel During Peak, Off and Shoulder Seasons

 Disney’s peak season includes significant holidays such as Halloween, Thanksgiving and July Fourth.
 Christmas and New Year’s are the most coveted times to visit because of the spectacular festivities and holiday decorations.
-The holiday season is a beautiful and often opportune time for family and friends to come together but it can prove more expensive and often overpopulated.
-Consider the typical, and also hot and humid, summer vacation months bustling with large crowds and families.
+The holiday season is a glorious and opportune time for family and friends to come together.
+However, it can prove more expensive and often overpopulated with large crowds and long lines.
+For example, the typical, and also hot and humid, summer vacation months are bustling with large crowds and families.

 Disneyland Off Season

-Off-season months are typically when school is in session and there are no federal holidays nearby, thus offering cheaper rates and fewer crowds which means shorter lines for dining and attractions.
+Off-season months are typically when school is in session and there are no federal holidays nearby.
+This means cheaper rates, fewer crowds and shorter lines for dining and attractions.

 Shoulder Season

 If you’re not willing to sacrifice the enchantment of Disney at Christmas, don’t fret.
-There’s still the shoulder season as a way to enjoy the grandiose décor and spirited events of the major holidays without paying full price.
+There’s still the shoulder season as a way to enjoy the grandiose décor and spirited events of the holidays without paying full price.
 Choose a month close enough to the actual holiday but far enough beforehand or after that crowds are fewer and prices haven’t yet spiked.
-Walt Disney World has families and visitors in mind by lengthening the holiday seasons and decorating well before and after so more folks can join in the one-of-a-kind festivities.
+Walt Disney World has families and visitors in mind by lengthening the holiday seasons and decorating well before and after.
+This way, more folks can join in the one-of-a-kind festivities and outstanding decorations.

 Discounted Online Disney Vacation Tickets

-As you start planning your Disney vacation, whether it’s for a theme park family reunion or just a small family adventure, buying tickets in advance for your trip will ensure you’re locked into the most current (and lowest) ticket rates.
+As you start planning your Disney vacation, consider buying tickets in advance, whether it’s for a theme park family reunion or just a small family adventure.
+Buying tickets in advance for your trip will ensure you’re locked into the most current (and lowest) ticket rates.
 With ticket costs increasing each year, it’s a surefire way to save big if you plan your visit ahead of time.

 Don’t Get Scammed at Disney

-One trusted company is authorized seller Get Away Today, where you can purchase a multitude of discounted Disney resort tickets for stays ranging from 3-9 days.
+One trusted company is authorized seller Get Away Today.
+You can purchase a multitude of discounted Disney resort tickets for stays ranging from 3-9 days.
 They offer ticket options for dining, transportation, four Disney theme parks and tours, and two water parks.
-They believe that the longer you stay, the more you save, allowing your group to enjoy more of the Magic Kingdom.
+Get Away Today believes that the longer you stay, the more you save, allowing your group to enjoy more of the Magic Kingdom.

-Another trustworthy company for online discount Disney tickets is authorized seller Undercover Tourist where you can choose among four spectacular ticket combinations for unique Disney World vacation possibilities.
+Another trustworthy company for online discount Disney tickets is authorized seller Undercover Tourist.
+You can choose among four spectacular ticket combinations for unique Disney World vacation possibilities.
 Both of these websites sell tickets that are compatible with the necessary My Disney Experience app along with the MagicBands.

 Disneyland Line Skipping and Park Hopping

-Many visitors opt for paying extra and take advantage of line skipping by purchasing a Genie+ pass to use the day of, but is it really worth it?
+Many visitors opt for paying extra and take advantage of line skipping by purchasing a Genie+ pass to use the day of.
+But is it really worth it?
 The cost is around $15 per person per day and is limited to use at designated rides and attractions as a one-time use.
-This service is based on a first-come, first-serve scenario depending on the daily number of park goers with tickets going on sale at 7 am until availability is sold out.
+This service is based on a first-come, first-serve scenario depending on the daily number of park goers.
+Accordingly, tickets go on sale at 7 am until availability is sold out.
 Lightning Lanes are another option and tickets range from $7-$15.
-They can be purchased separately but are more limited in which attractions have them.
+They can be purchased separately but are more limited in which attractions offer them.

-The general consensus of those who have tested the system is that it can be a bit overwhelming to use and requires more screen time to ensure you’re always up to the minute on available spots.
+The general consensus of those who have tested the system is that it can be a bit overwhelming to use.
+In addition, it requires more screen time to ensure you’re always up to the minute on available spots.
 They also enforce a 120 minutes or 2 hours rule where you have to wait that length of time before purchasing your next line skipping ticket.

 It’s possible to save money on a Disney vacation by not buying these line-skipping tickets and using the old Standby lines Disney still offers at every attraction.

 Park Hopping is an option for guests who want to visit two, three or all four Disney World theme parks on the same day.
-While this was undoubtedly feasible years ago, today, park hopping doesn’t start until 2 pm, and the caveat is that although you have a pass, you may still be turned away due to capacity caps put in place at each park.
-By preceding the Park Hopping pass, you’ll definitely save money and a little sanity by simply enjoying what each individual park has to offer on different days.
+While this was undoubtedly feasible years ago, today, park hopping doesn’t start until 2 pm.
+The caveat is that although you have a pass, you may still be turned away due to parks being at capacity.
+By preceding the Park Hopping pass, you’ll definitely save money and a little sanity by simply enjoying individual parks and their offerings.

 Disney Vacation Accommodations

 Let’s talk lodging.
-Accommodations can indeed be a very pricey part of your Disney vacation, but there are ways to save money on hotel rooms and other lodging opportunities.
+Accommodations can indeed be a very pricey part of your Disney vacation.
+However, there are ways to save money on hotel rooms and other lodging opportunities.
 Sure, staying on-site at the Magic Kingdom would be the icing on the cake.
-However, this is not always possible for families trying to save money on family travel and Disney stays.
+But this isn’t always possible for groups trying to save money on family travel and Disney stays.

 Off-site Lodging

 If you think about it, time spent at the hotel is minimal compared to what you came to Walt Disney World for – the memorable escapades.
 By absenting fancy lodging and staying off-site at a modest hotel, you can spend your hard-earned dollars elsewhere inside the park on more important things.
-Try online booking sites like Hotels.com, Trivago or Kayak, where prices are much more manageable as these companies typically compete for the best prices.
+Try online booking sites like Hotels.com, Trivago or Kayak, where prices are much more manageable.
+In fact, these companies typically compete for the best prices.

 DVC Points for Rent at Disney

 Another safe and secure option is renting Disney Vacation Club points (DVC).
 If you’re planning a 2023 or future Disney vacation, renting DVC points is worth considering.
-How this works is that any Disney Vacation Club member can “rent” their DVC points to folks wanting to experience Deluxe Resort rooms but don’t want to pay for a membership just yet.
+This is how it works.
+Any Disney Vacation Club member can “rent” their DVC points to folks wanting to experience Deluxe Resort rooms but don’t want to pay for a membership just yet.
 It’s a great way to test accommodations before committing to the club.
 You can save up to half the total cost of lodging if you plan ahead and use this method.
 Check with Disney beforehand to understand their current DVC procedures.

 On-Site Disney Value Resorts